 Diatomaceous earth works extremely well without harming your family or pets.

-Without ants to protect them, outdoor aphids become easy prey for natural predators such as blue tits, lacewings, ladybugs, and wasps.
+Without ants to protect them, outdoor aphids become easy prey for natural predators such as bluetits, lacewings, ladybugs, lady beetles, honeybees, and wasps.

 While this won’t necessarily eliminate an aphid infestation, it can help bring it under control, especially when the infected plants are trees.

-Smaller or indoor plants can be thoroughly cleaned with insecticidal soap or neem oil to kill the aphids and is especially effective if repeated every other day for about ten days or until there’s no remaining sign of the aphids or their eggs.
+Smaller or indoor plants can be thoroughly cleaned with insecticidal soap or neem oil to kill the aphids.
+It is especially effective if repeated every other day for about ten days or until there’s no remaining sign of the common aphids or their eggs.

-Broad-spectrum insecticides specifically marked to kill aphids are a good option when the natural route doesn’t cut it.
+Broad-spectrum insecticides like Malathion are labeled to kill aphids and are a good option when the natural route doesn’t cut it.

 Avoid using any pesticide containing carbaryl, which has been known to speed up reproduction in some pests.